 It contains many buildings and palaces built in the late 19th century.

-These works took 6 months and the new pedestrian street was inaugurated in October 1987.
+The works took 6 months and the new pedestrian street was inaugurated in October 1987.

-Saint Mark Church – was built in 1940, in the Serbo-Byzantines style.
+The Saint Mark Church – was built in 1940, in the Serbo-Byzantines style.
 It is one of the largest churches in the country.

 Construction of this church could not follow the strict canon concerning the east-west position, because of the already urbanised adjacent area.
 In order to fit into the existing city grid, the Serbian Patriarch gave a special permit for the church to deviate by 10 degrees from the canonical rule.
 The church’s main entrance is in line Resavska street.

-This church is considered one of the most beautiful constructions of the sacred architecture in the Serbo-Byzantine revival style and it was modelled on Monastery Gračanica.
+This church is considered as one of the most beautiful constructions of the sacred architecture in the Serbo-Byzantine revival style and it was modelled on Monastery Gračanica.

-However, I have slightly mixed feelings about this project.
-While I think that it certainly makes sense to develop an important part of the city, otherwise derelict for decades, perhaps this particular project was more suitable for the other side of the river, in New Belgrade.
+But, I have slightly mixed feelings about this project.
+While I think that it certainly makes sense to develop that part of the city, otherwise derelict for decades, perhaps this particular project was more suitable for the other side of the river, in New Belgrade.